-Many times I will see a photographer looking for an image and they have to go through a file with 5000 plus images on it from 20 different shoots, or a business person looking for some information and they have piles and piles of garbage to sort before they can find the one paper they need.
+Many times I will see a photographer looking for an image.
+They have to go through a file with 5000 plus images on it from 20 different shoots.
+Or a business person looking for some information.
+They have piles and piles of garbage to sort before they can find the one paper they need.

-Stay organized; File your images as you take them, Make back-ups, Label your digital files, Toss out old paperwork, File important things.
+Stay organized; Try and reduce your workload now.
+File your images as you take them.
+Make back-ups.
+Label your digital files.
+Toss out old paperwork, File important things.

 Tip 3 – Simplify

-You really do not need to correct all 400 images from a trip to Waterton if you only want a couple and you have more work waiting to be done.
+You really do not need to correct 400 images from a trip to Waterton if you only want a couple.
+If you have more work waiting to be done do that.
+Are you making more of a workload on yourself?
 Likewise adding your signature to 50 images when you are only going to post 3 is a waste of time.
 Simplify your workload as much as you can.

 Tip 4 – Figure out & write out your digital workflow